karashiiro/PhotonBlue/README.md

 # Photon Blue
+PhotonBlue is a library for fast index and lookup operations on PSO2's game data.

 ## Acknowledgements
+PhotonBlue copies/builds on prior work in both the PSO2 and FFXIV development communities, among other knowledge bases.

 * A bunch of structural features are blatantly ripped-off of [Lumina](https://github.com/NotAdam/Lumina).
 * NIFL file structure information is adapted from NIFLnew.
 * ICE file structure information is adapted from [ZamboniLib](https://github.com/Shadowth117/ZamboniLib).